Understanding the public perception of drones

 The Flying High Challenge is bringing together a range of UK city stakeholders to identify if and how drones might operate in cities to meet local goals.
 One fundamental requirement if drones and drone services are to operate in urban areas is support from the general public.
 But what do we currently understand about the public perception of drones and their potential uses?
 As it turns out, a few different organisations have done research into this question.
 Below we’ve highlighted some of the key recurring themes from the most recent studies we could find, which includes:

-- A UK Department for Transport (DfT) consultation run in early 2016, involving three workshops in each of five locations across the UK (Aberystwyth, Manchester, Newry, Salisbury and Stirling);
+- A UK Department for Transport (DfT) public consultation run in early 2016, involving three workshops in each of five locations across the UK (Aberystwyth, Manchester, Newry, Salisbury and Stirling);

 - A Royal Aeronautical Society poll of 2,043 British adults conducted in 2016;